avhijay/avhijay/README.md

 I can be reached at: parmaravhjay5049@gmail.com

-I mostly work with backend technologies, but I’m open to exploring JavaScript later if needed.
+I mostly work with backend technologies, but I’m open to exploring JavaScript  if needed.

 <!---